 If you have decided it’s time for you to try out the benefits of smart contracts for yourself, there are a few things that you need to consider before you start.

-- Smart contracts can operate only on the fact-based basis.
-They rely solely on objective facts and not on subjective judgments of parties.
+- Smart contracts can operate only on a fact-based basis.
+They rely solely on objective facts and not on the subjective judgments of parties.

 - Their execution is performed in an “if-else” form or any other one similar to that.
 This does not give much space for sophisticated variations.